 Roberta does a nice job summarizing how the X works and how to use it in our research.
 It is something I need to spend more time on in my own research, though I have not neglected it completely.

-In my case, My Origins has me defined as 100% Ashkenazi Jewish yet I know from my Y-700 that at least my male line is from Spain or Portugal - ie Sephardi Jewish.
+My Origins has me defined as 100% Ashkenazi Jewish yet I know from my Y-700 that at least my male line is from Spain or Portugal - ie Sephardi Jewish.

 Advanced Matching deserves its own chapter, even the brief page and a half, even though it was mentioned briefly earlier.
 It is important and easy to use.
 When it works.